Anointing of the sick: explanation of the sacrament

 7. Liturgical elements

-What is the anointing of the sick and what liturgical elements compose it is important for those who participate in its celebration.
-The celebration includes the laying on of hands by the presbyters, the Church’s prayer of faith, and the anointing with blessed oil.
+What the Anointing of the Sick is and what liturgical elements compose it is important for those participating in its celebration.
+The celebration includes the laying on of hands by the presbyters, the prayer of faith of the Church, and the anointing with blessed oil.
 The Catechism explains that these liturgical actions indicate the grace that the sacrament confers on the sick (Catechism, 1519).
 The laying on of hands is a sign of the invocation of the Holy Spirit and God’s blessing.
-Anointing with oil symbolizes healing and strengthening, and is a practice that has its roots in the biblical tradition.
+The anointing with oil symbolizes healing and strengthening, and is a practice that has its roots in biblical tradition.

 8. The grace of the Holy Spirit